MoshiBar/DSiInfo/README.md

 # DSiInfo
-info I've learned about the DSi hardware, you can use this as a reference if you wish
+info I've learned about the DSi hardware, you can use this as a reference if you wish I'm releasing this info into the public domain, but credit is appreciated if you make use of it

 Top Screen
 i numbered the color bits from most to least significant (eg. bit 1 is most significant, bit 6 is least significant)